waggle-sensor/plugin_manager/plugins/image-detector.plugin/README.md

 ## How to train:
 When you train the tensorflow model to add new classes or reinforce model, please refer [training](https://github.com/waggle-sensor/plugin_manager/blob/master/plugins/image_detector/training/README.md).

+#### Additional information
+This is the README file for the image_detector plugin.
+Plugin description: Pedestrian and car detector Plugin plugin.deploy contains deployment information. plugin.instance contains the instance number. plugin.ver contains the version information.